swiftlang/swift-package-manager/Documentation/DevelopingPackages.md

 If you are building an app with several modules, at some point you may decide to make that module into an external package.
-Doing this makes that code available as a dependendable library that others may use.
+Doing this makes that code available as a dependable library that others may use.

 Doing so with the package manager is relatively simple: